amarasovic/interpretability-literature/README.md

 Selvaraju et al. [Taking a HINT: Leveraging Explanations to Make Vision and Language Models More Grounded](https://arxiv.org/pdf/1902.03751.pdf).
 In *ICCV 2019*.

-## Evaluation critera and pitfalls of explanatory methods
+## Evaluation criteria and pitfalls of explanatory methods

 Camburu et al. [Make Up Your Mind!
 Adversarial Generation of Inconsistent Natural Language Explanations](https://arxiv.org/abs/1910.03065).
 In NeurIPS 2019 Workshop on Safety and Robustness in Decision Making.